pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-status.rst

 ===========

 **pegasus-status** shows the current state of the Condor Q and a workflow, depending on settings.
-It requires a valid run directory to to show the status of a workflow.
-If no valid run directory could be determined, it throws an error with the specified reason for it.
-If a run directory was specified, status about the workflow will be displayed.
+If no valid run directory could be determined, including the current directory, **pegasus-status** will show all jobs of the current user and no workflows.
+If a run directory was specified, or the current directory is a valid run directory, status about the workflow will also be shown.

 Many options will modify the behavior of this program, such as : watch mode, the presence of jobs in the queue, progress in the workflow directory,